Review: Sunny Afternoon at the Royal & Derngate, Northampton

-I fall into the ‘too young to remember it’ category but just a few minutes into the show and I felt suitably transported into a different era!
+I fall into the ‘too young to remember it’ category but just a few minutes into the show I felt suitably transported into a different era.
 And it was just as fun, colourful and rebellious as I had imagined.

 However, the posh party-goers soon learn to embrace the new beat and dance along with the band’s tunes.
 Thus begins the many rises and falls of one of the decade’s most influential music acts.